intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 The exchange of liaison statements does not require a formal liaison relationship (see {{?RFC4052}}).
-The procedures described in this document encompass all liaisons statements received from SDOs, whether or not a formal liaison arrangement is in place between the SDO and the IETF.
+The procedures described in this document encompass all liaison statements received from SDOs, whether or not a formal liaison arrangement is in place between the SDO and the IETF.

-Receive of a liaison statement does not automatically impose an obligation of sending a response by the other party.
+Receipt of a liaison statement does not automatically impose an obligation of sending a response by the other party.
 The decision to send a response depends on the content and kind of request.
 A liaison statement, just like any other input into the IETF process, is